A divorce certificate, which serves as the official document for annulling a marriage, falls in the category of Vital Records.

 Divorce Records and the DMV

 Should your marriage end in divorce you will need a divorce certificate for Changing Your Name on your vehicle’s title, driver’s license or state photo ID card.
-Simply showing a DMV agent a ring finger tan line where you once wore your wedding band will not suffice as proof.

 Before visiting your DMV, be sure to notify the Social Security Administration (SSA) of your name change.
 Some DMV offices will not process a name change until it receives confirmation from the SSA.
 Plan accordingly.
-Processing with the SSA can take up to 48 hours.

 The divorce certificate must be original.
 Most DMV offices will not accept photocopies.